purpleidea/flabbergast/flabbergast-manual.md

 Templates can be made from scratch or from existing templates.
 Frames can be made from scratch, by instantiating templates, the fricassée `Select` operations, or the `Append` expression.
 Scalar values can be distilled from frames using the fricassée `Reduce` operation.
 Scalar values can be manipulated a number of ways not shown in the diagram.

-### TypeOf Expression
+### Lookup Expression
+Lookups can be extended in several important ways:

+- the names being looked up
+- the method by which lookup is done (`LookupHandler`)
+- the context in which the lookup happens

+The lookup expression has corresponding parts:

+> `Lookup` names [`Using` handler] context

+The hander is optional and if none is specified, contextual lookup is used.

+#### Context
+Every lookup is searching through an ordered collection of frames.
+There are three contexts possible:

+- `Here` -- this lookups in the current frame and all of its containers and the containers of its ancestors.
+- `In`_expr_ -- this performs lookup as if the lookup was initiated in another frame, provided by _expr_
+- `Within`_expr_ -- this performs lookup only in one frame, provided by _expr_; this excludes its containers

+A normal lookup, _e.g._, `x.y`, is evaluated in the `Here` context, _i.e._, `Lookup x.y Here`.

+For example, consider:

+    a : {
+      x : 3
+      y0 : x # Yields 3
+      z0 : q # Yields 5
+      y1 : Lookup x Here # Yields 3
+      z1 : Lookup q Here # Yields 5
+    }
+    q : 5
+    y2 : Lookup x In a # Yields 3
+    z2 : Lookup q In a # Yields 5
+    y3 : Lookup x Within a # Yields 3
+    z3 : Lookup q Within a # Error

+In this example, inside frame `a`, the lookups that produce `y1` and `z1` using the `Here` context match the normal lookups `y0` and `z0`.
+The lookups that define `y2` and `z2` also match `y0` and `z0`, respectively, because, although the lookup is initiated outside `a`, the `In a` context shifts them to the same context as `Here` for `y1` and `z1`.
+Finally, the lookups that produce `y3` and `z3` are somewhat different. `y3` produces the same value as `y0`, `y1`, and `y2` because `Within a` starts the lookup inside `a` and that frame contains an attribute `x`.
+However, `z3` fails because lookup must be contained inside `a`, and `a` does not contain an attribute `q`; the other lookups climbed out of `a` to its parent to find `q`, but `Within` does not permit this.

+#### Names
+Flabbergast permits frames to have attribute names which are not identifiers; any string or integer can be used as name using `Attribute(`_expr_`)` on the left-hand side of an attribute.
+Consequently, this same syntax can be used in a lookup:

+    Lookup Attribute("NOT A VALID IDENTIFER!!!")
+Here
+    Lookup Attribute(10 * x) Here

+These can also be mixed with normal identifiers:

+    Lookup foo.Attribute(10 * x) Here
+    Lookup Attribute(10 * x).value Here

+Sometimes, a variable number of identifiers are needed.
+In which case, the `Flatten` name can be used:

+    Lookup Flatten(["x", "y"]).value Here
+    Lookup foo.Flatten(x).value Here

+`Flatten` take a frame and uses the attribute values, which must be strings or integers, and uses them as the names for lookup.

-The `TypeOf` expression allows type-directed lookup.
+Finally `TypeOf` allows type-directed lookup.
 This operation gets the type of a value.
 Rather than return that value as a string or type type, it performs a lookup so that a user-defined value is returned.

-For instance, `TypeOf "x"` will perform a lookup for `str` and return whatever value that is.
+For instance, `Lookup TypeOf("x") Here` will perform a lookup for `str` and return whatever value that is.
 The name of the variable looked up is the same as the types but lower case.

-The expression takes an optional prefix specified using `With`: `TypeOf "x" With foo` would resolve to `foo.str`

-This allows the `TypeOf` expression to change the semantics as desired.
+This allows the `TypeOf` to change the semantics as desired.
 For instance, here is a case where direct comparison is desired:

     type_id : { bin : 0  bool : 1  int : 2  float :  3  frame : 4  null : 5  str : 6  template : 7 }
-    are_x_and_y_the_same_type : TypeOf x With type_id == TypeOf y With type_id
+    are_x_and_y_the_same_type : Lookup type_id.TypeOf(x) == Lookup type_id.TypeOf(y)

 Suppose we want to know if a type can be converted to an SQL literal:

     has_sql_literal : { bin : True  bool : True  int : True float :  True  frame : False  null : True  str : True  template : False }
-    can_x_be_an_sql_literal : TypeOf has_sql_literal With x
+    can_x_be_an_sql_literal : Lookup has_sql_literal.TypeOf(x) Here

 We can even be craftier and convert a value by lookup: